haunticaachris/crypto/README.md

 # Security and analysis
 * [StaySAFU](https://www.staysafu.org/) - The SAFU Scanner is the perfect tool to save you precious time by identifying potential scams and highlighting safe tokens.

+# Wallets
+* [MetaMask](https://metamask.io/) - MetaMask is the crypto wallet for Defi, Web3 Dapps, and NFTs.